nina-grant/Atmospheric-Teleconnection-Model/README.md

 Go to `Interactive Apps` then `Personal Jupyter`
 ![screenshot](./images/Screenshot%202024-10-11%20130054.png)

 Choose how many hours you need.
 You can request 2 CPUs and 10 GB of memory.
+You can also select the partition `p_sebs_1`, but this isn't necessary at this stage.
 ![screenshot](./images/Screenshot%202024-10-11%20130348.png)

-No need to make many edits to these fields.
+Change the conda path to: `/home/$USER/miniconda3`, replacing $USER with your ID.
+Type `base` for your environment.
 ![screenshot](./images/Screenshot%202024-10-11%20130522.png)

 You'll then be taken to this next page.
 Wait for the resources to be assigned.
 When the button appears, connect to your new job.